CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

         Because we entered this card type override on the Episode-level, the card type of the Templates are completely ignored.

+## Cleanup

+The substantive part of the tutorial is over, and I recommend removing cleaning up the artifacts from the tutorial.
+These are:

+- Delete the two Templates
+- Delete (or edit) the Sync
+- Set the scheduler task interval to something sensible
+- If you want to use different Cards, then the Series and Fonts can also be deleted.

 !!! success "Tutorial Completed"

     With that finished, you have successfully grabbed Episode data, downloaded